 - Employer-sponsored insurance: What employees need to know

 - Information on employer-based insurance with a focus on the options for employees of various-sized businesses.
 With the focus is on what employees need to know, this section could be paired with “the basics” for a presentation to a group of employees.

 - How Medicare works and how it is affected by the ACA.

-This curriculum is designed for use by extension or community agencies who likely have a nonpartisan mission.
+This curriculum is designed for use by extension or community agencies that have a nonpartisan mission.
 Therefore, the leadership team, after consulting with university legal, government relations and communications staff, developed training materials for use with faculty and staff on the importance of political neutrality.
 Included with the curriculum are the following sample documents:

-- Political neutrality role-plays for faculty and staff who are not doing educational programming about the new health care law (sample_role-plays.pdf)
+- Political neutrality role-plays for faculty and staff who are not doing educational programming about the health care law (sample_role-plays.pdf)

 - A communications plan for handling public and media inquiries related to health insurance/ACA education that includes talking points and a desk reference of contacts for faculty and staff to use in handling public inquiries (sample_talking_points.pdf)